 Heraklion in Crete

-Over in the neighbouring island of Crete, the capital Heraklion is another interesting city in Greece to visit.
+Heraklion is the capital of Crete, the largest island in Greece, and another interesting city to visit.
 It may not be as beautiful as nearby Chania (to some eyes), but it ticks plenty of boxes.

 Find out more: Day trips from Heraklion

 Most people will agree that if you only have time for one city in Crete, you must visit Chania.
 The small coastal town is full of history and culture, quaint little streets, picturesque architecture, and incredible charm.

 If you want to take a break from sightseeing, there are several nice beaches nearby, like Nea Chora, Chrisi Akti, Agii Apostoli or Seitan Limani.